exercism/python/concepts/basics/about.md

 "Last one, I promise"
 ```

-Constants are usually defined on a [module][module] or _global_ level, and although they _can_ be changed, they are _intended_ to be named only once.
+Constants are usually defined on a [module][module] or `global` level, and although they _can_ be changed, they are _intended_ to be named only once.
-Their `SCREAMING_SNAKE_CASE` is a message to other developers that the assignment should not be altered:
+Their `SCREAMING_SNAKE_CASE` is a message to other developers that the assignment should not be altered.

 ```python
 # All caps signal that this is intended as a constant